-We've just release one of our most exciting new features in the Monty Mobile app yet and thought it deserved it's very own blog post.
-We're of course talking about the brand new "Your Impact" widget, which calculates an approximate value of the amount of both waste and C02-equivalent emissions that your composting activities offset.
+We've just released one of our most exciting new features in the Monty Mobile app yet and thought it deserved its very own blog post.
+We're of course talking about the brand new "Your Impact" widget.
+Which calculates an approximate value of the amount of both waste and C02-equivalent emissions that your composting activities offset.
 In this article, we briefly summarise how we calculate this approximation, based on real world figures and educated assumptions, ensuring a fair estimation.

 Before jumping in, the importance that this is an approximate value cannot be overstated.
 The greenwashing currently taking place in countless companies is perhaps one of the most harmful parts of the climate change movement, deliberately misleading people about their emissions to make themselves look better.
 Our widget is based on hard science but still only as true as the user data inputted and the Monitor usage conducted.
-Its point isn't to make exact claims either but rather to encourage and inspire users and show the different that their composting makes.
+Its point isn't to make exact claims either.
+But rather to encourage and inspire users and show the difference their composting makes.

 Now to the numbers!